DanielMeixner/DevDreamMachine/readme.md

 ### 7. Connect via remote desktop ###
 After a short while (ca. 1 minute) the connect button will be enabled.
-Click it to open a remote deskotp connection to the virtual machine.
+Click it to open a remote desktop connection to the virtual machine.
 Save the Link on your desktop for later use.
 Then log in with the credentials provided earlier.
 ![Azure Portal](images/7_Connect.jpg )

 ### 8. Multiple Monitors ###